ListenLab/VOT/README.md

 Version 32: cleaned up open for-loop

 # Sample sounds
 DT_Deer.wav and DT_Tier.wav are sample sounds that you can use to test out the script.
-The current version of the script will automatically select teh correct landmarks for these sounds.
+The current version of the script will automatically select the correct landmarks for these sounds.

 # Is this the most current version?
 New versions starting with v30 will be uploaded when available.
 Whichever is the most current will be named with "_current_version.txt_" in the filename.